 Assurance: A climate reporting organization will be contracted to identify inadequate or insufficient reports.
 If identified, the administrative penalty may be up to $50,000.

-It should be noted that under SB 253, the state board also committed to future assessments of deadlines and assurance provider qualifications, the development of a digital platform, and a large-scale report:
+It should be noted that under SB 253, the California Air Resources Board (CARB) is also committed to future assessments of deadlines and assurance provider qualifications, the development of a digital platform, and a large-scale report:

 Deadlines and assurance: On or before January 1, 2030, the state board will review and update, as needed: